LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/meta-intents.md

     <img style="width:250px" src="img/ConvoBuilder/advtutorial/ib_meta_intent.png">

-4. Test to make sure both intents and meta intents are being triggered by your training phrases.
+3. Test to make sure both intents and meta intents are being triggered by your training phrases.
 In the **Test User Input** panel on the right, turn on the **Search in domain** setting, and keep the default "All" in the resulting dropdown.
 Test out a few phrases that you would expect to match the newly created intents.
 If set up correctly, you should show both the standard intent and its parent meta intent triggered with the same confidence score.

     <img style="width:400px" src="img/ConvoBuilder/advtutorial/ib_test_user_input.png">

-    With a newly created meta intent in hand, the next step will be to create a new knowledge base that we will access using domain intents.
+    With a newly created meta intent in hand, the next step will be to create a new knowledge base that you will access using domain intents.

 ### Step 11: Create the Small Talk knowledge base